DavidCEllis/ducktools/README.md

 If you are using one of the modules in a project it is recommended to depend on that module directly.

-This adds one private `_namespace_version` module that provides the version of the meta project.
+Modules are not versioned under this meta package, it will always install the newest version of all included modules.

 Included modules:
 * [ducktools-lazyimporter](https://github.com/DavidCEllis/ducktools-lazyimporter)